w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide.md

 Check out <a href="/Items/Fishing#Baits" target="_blank">all the possible baits here</a>.

 ## Skill Challenges {: #SkillChallenges}
-The skill challenges in the guidebook are incredibly important.
+The <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#SkillChallenges" target="_blank">skill challenges</a> in the guidebook are incredibly important.
 These pages tell you challenges you can complete to earn one or more skill points.
-Skill points can be used to upgrade different skills that help you while fishing, such as the Zen Hands skill, which helps you catch bosses with bare hands.
+Skill points can be used to upgrade different <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">skills</a> that help you while fishing, such as the Zen Hands skill, which helps you catch bosses with bare hands.

 <br>